 The Jane Austen Society of Australia was founded in 1989 to bring together lovers and admirers of Jane Austen in this part of the world.
 We number academics and scholars amongst our members, but we are mostly enthusiastic amateurs who meet to discuss the genius of Austen and to explore the era that gave rise to her.

-Members receive our publications twice a year, in June and December: a members’ magazine, JASA Chronicle, and a peer-reviewed journal, Sensibilities.
-In March and September a newsletter, Practicalities, keeps members up to date with Austen and JASA related news and events.
+Twice a year, in June and December, we publish a members’ magazine, JASA Chronicle, a journal, Sensibilities, with papers from our conferences and meetings, and in March and September a newsletter, Practicalities, to keep members up to date with Austen and JASA related news and events.

-JASA runs a members’ library and JASA Press has published several books, which are available to buy through our fundraising enterprise Regency Fair.
+JASA runs a members’ library and JASA Press has published several books, which are available to buy through our merchandising enterprise Regency Fair.
 Regency Fair carries a range of Austen-inspired items like stationery, teatowels, bookmarks, specialty publications and novelty gifts.
-Items can be ordered online or purchased at the Sydney meetings.
+Items can be purchased at the Sydney meetings or ordered through our member publications.